 If you’re a visual learner, check out this instructional face yoga DVD where she demonstrates how to do the various exercises.

-Here’s a video demonstrating the various exercises:
+And here’s a video demonstrating the various exercises:

 3 Face Firming Exercises

 Did you know you have more than 50 muscles in your face?
 These muscles are responsible for shaping and contouring your face.
-Picture these muscles like layered, elastic sheets on top of your delicate facial tissues that either work by themselves or in combination with each other, creating your many facial expressions, and keeping your face taut.
+Picture these muscles like layered, elastic sheets on top of your delicate facial tissues that work either by themselves or in combination with each other, creating your many facial expressions, and keeping your face taut.

 When these muscles are firm and tight, they prevent sagging and drooping of the tissues so it makes sense that exercising them would lift and tone your entire face.
-And since the muscles in the face are small in comparison to the rest of the boy, you’ll notice a quicker response.
+And since the muscles in the face are small in comparison to the rest of the body, you’ll notice a quicker response.
 Face yoga is preferable to costly procedures that may or may not deliver the desired results.

 1. Mouth lift: